Christopher R. Browning

-Christopher Robert Browning (born May 22, 1944) is an American historian who is the professor emeritus of history at the University of North Carolina at Chapel Hill (UNC).
+Christopher Robert Browning (born May 22, 1944) is an American historian and professor emeritus of history at the University of North Carolina at Chapel Hill (UNC).
 A specialist on the Holocaust, Browning is known for his work documenting the Final Solution, the behavior of those implementing Nazi policies, and the use of survivor testimony.
 He is the author of nine books, including Ordinary Men (1992) and The Origins of the Final Solution (2004).

 Browning taught at Pacific Lutheran University from 1974 to 1999 and eventually became a Distinguished Professor.
 In 1999, he moved to UNC to accept the appointment as Frank Porter Graham Professor of History, and in 2006 he was elected a Fellow of the American Academy of Arts and Sciences.
 After retiring from UNC in 2014, he became a visiting professor at the University of Washington in Seattle.

 Browning has acted as an expert witness at several Holocaust-related trials, including the second trial of Ernst Zündel (1988) and Irving v Penguin Books Ltd (2000).